Insertion in Singly Linked List in Python

 In this page, we’ve explored the intricacies of insertion in singly linked lists in Python.
 Understanding for working with this essential data structure, whether it’s for programming projects, interviews, or furthering your Python skills.

-To insert an element at the beginning, create a new node, make its next reference point to the current head, and update the head to the new node.
+To insert at the beginning, create a new node and point its next to the current head.
+Then, update the head to this new node—this operation takes constant time, O(1).

 Get over 200+ course One Subscription